Lord's: Other sports

-Pelham Warner was of the opinion that the only other sport which had any real standing at Lord's was real tennis.
-A real tennis court began construction in October 1838, with the foundation stone of the court being laid by Benjamin Aislabie.
+Sir Pelham Warner was of the opinion that the only other sport which had any proper standing at Lord's was real tennis.
+A real tennis court began construction in October 1838, with the court's foundation stone being laid by Benjamin Aislabie.
 The court was built at a cost of £4,000, which at the time was exceptionally high.
 A real tennis competition was later established in 1867.
-The tennis court was demolished in 1898 to make way for the Mound Stand, with a replacement court being built behind the pavilion in 1900 in the back garden of number 3 Grove End Road.
+The tennis court was demolished in 1898 to make way for the Mound Stand, with a replacement court being built behind the Pavilion in 1900 in the back garden of number 3 Grove End Road.
 By 2005 the MCC had a real tennis playing membership of 200.
-The playing of rackets at Lord's dates from 1844 and is currently played in the same building as real tennis.
+The playing of rackets at Lord's dates from 1844 and is currently played in the tennis block.
 Lord's hosted the Public Schools Championship in 1866, with Harrow School triumphing.
 Since then the Championship has been held at Prince's Club, before moving to Queen's Club.

 With the advent of lawn tennis, a decision was made at the annual general meeting of the MCC in May 1875 to construct a tennis court, although there was strong opposition from some members.
-A suggestion to standardise the rules of tennis was made at Lord's by J. M. Heathcote, who was himself a prominent real tennis player.
-On 3 March 1875 the MCC, in its capacity as the governing body for rackets and real tennis, convened a meeting at Lord's to test the various versions of lawn tennis which existed with the aim to fully standardise the game's rules.
+A suggestion to standardise the rules of tennis was made at Lord's by J. M. Heathcote, who was himself a pre-eminent real tennis player.
+On 3 March 1875 the MCC, in its capacity as the governing body for rackets and real tennis, convened a meeting at Lord's to determine the various versions of lawn tennis which existed with the aim to fully standardise the game's rules.
 Amongst the various versions of lawn tennis which were demonstrated were Major Clopton Wingfield's Sphairistikè, and John H. Hale's Germains Lawn Tennis.
 After the meeting, the MCC Tennis Committee was tasked with framing the rules.
 On 29 May 1875 the MCC issued the Laws of Lawn Tennis, the first unified rules for lawn tennis, which were adopted by the club on 24 June.
-These rules were amended by the All England Lawn Tennis and Croquet Club for the 1877 Wimbledon Championship, with the dimensions of the tennis courts being based on those at Lord's; the courts on which these were based are no longer used for tennis and are now part of the Harris Garden.
+These rules were amended by the All England Lawn Tennis and Croquet Club for the 1877 Wimbledon Championship, with the dimensions of the tennis courts being based on those at Lord's; the courts on which these were based are no longer used for tennis and now form part of the Harris Garden.